Mechanizing Synthetic Tait Computability in Istari: Mechanization

 \iblock{ \mrow{z : \kw{syn}} \mrow{f : (\Label{forall}~(a : \kw{tm}(A))~.~ \kw{tm}(B(a)))} \mrow{\vdash~\kw{app}~(\kw{lam}~f) = f : (\Label{forall}~(a : \kw{tm}(A))~.~ \kw{tm}(B(a)))} }

 This goal is discharged by citing the corresponding equation $\red{\pitp_\beta}$ from syntax.

 For each constant in the STC definition, the same process is followed: the on-paper term is transcribed verbatim into \istari and then type-checked using tactics.
 The default type-checker of \istari automatically discharges most proof obligations, and the remaining ones typically capture the essential content of the STC proof, the parts that would otherwise be justified informally in an on-paper development.
 These are then handled manually by citing the relevant equations and lemmas.
-As one might expect, an extensional type theory with equality reflection such as \istari enables all definitions to be expressed essentially verbatim without modification, thereby minimizing the gap between the on-paper and formalized proofs.
+As one might expect, extensional type theories such as \istari enable all definitions to be expressed essentially verbatim without modification, thereby minimizing the gap between the on-paper and formalized proofs.